adamshephard/ODYN_inference/README.md

 ```
 #### Epithelium Segmentation with HoVer-Net+

 The second stage is to run HoVer-Net+ on the WSIs to generate epithelial and nuclei segmentations.
 This can be quite slow as run at 0.5mpp.
+Note, the `model_checkpoint` is the path to the HoVer-Net+ segmentation weights available to download from above.
+However, if none are provided then the default version of HoVer-Net+ used with TIAToolbox, will be used.

 Usage: <br />
 ```
-  python epithelium_segmentation.py --input_dir="/path/to/input/slides/or/images/dir/" --output_dir="/path/to/epithelium/output/dir/"
+  python epithelium_segmentation.py --input_dir="/path/to/input/slides/or/images/dir/" --output_dir="/path/to/epithelium/output/dir/" --model_checkpoint="/path/to/hovernetplus/checkpoint/"
 ```

 #### OED Diagnosis with ODYN